 On your skin elsewhere (Such as on hands):

 Side note, or more cautionary advisement, water will not kill sperm that are already inside the body.
-Washing a vagina with water or having sex in water (if ejaculation occurs within the vagina) will not lower the chances of pregnancy.
+Washing a vagina with water or having sex in water, like in a hot tub or bathtub, will not lower the chances of pregnancy if ejaculation occurs within the vagina.

 In open air on a hard surface: